ortigasa9/genomics/README.md

 Running the script will automatically combine all the dN/dS tables from the text files into a single table and generate a new column to indicate the corresponding gene name for each value.

+Name: Codeml.ctl

+Description:
+A text file.
+It contains the settings used to run codeml PAML for the execution of this pipeline.